O-Thadd/Cripe-API-Doc/API Documentation.md

 - ### user_action

-  This is a parameter in the `/users/user` endpoint.
+  This is a parameter in the [`POST /users/user`](https://github.com/O-Thadd/Cripe-API-Doc/blob/main/API%20Documentation.md#interact-with-user) endpoint.
 Used to specify the action that should be performed on a user.
   - `reset_fcm_token_user_action`: Reset the fcm token.
 Should be used when a user logs out or deletes account.
 This stops notifications from being sent to the device.
   - `delete_user_action`: delete user
 - ### inAppMessage type

-  This is an attribute in the InAppMessage object.
+  This is an attribute in the [InAppMessage](https://github.com/O-Thadd/Cripe-API-Doc/blob/main/API%20Documentation.md#inappmessage) object.
 It indicates the type of the message, if it is a special type; if not, this attribute is null.
   - `new_app_version_app_message`: messages informing users of a new app version will have this value in their `type` attribute
 - ### notificationEvent

-  This is an attribute in the NotificationData object.
+  This is an attribute in the [NotificationData](https://github.com/O-Thadd/Cripe-API-Doc/blob/main/API%20Documentation.md#notificationdata) object.
 It indicates the event for which the notification is being sent.
   - `mention_notification_event`: when a user is mentioned/tagged in a post.
   - `flame_notification_event`: when a user's post is flamed
   - `response_notification_event`: when another user responds/comments/replies to a user's post.